• Skip to primary navigation

 Slow cooker spinach and feta focaccia

-To brown off the top a little more, place it in a hot oven or under the grill/broiler for five minutes.
+To brown off the top a little more, place it in a hot oven or under the grill (broiler) for five minutes.

 Slow cooker spinach and feta focaccia

 This was absolutely delicious for work lunches, and was enough for two days eaten in its own.
-If served with a side salad it could even make four servings.

 At approx 300 calories per quarter focaccia, this can be included in a healthy eating plan.